cisco/arc/docs/design/identity_management/config.md

 # Identity Management Configuration

-The key_management feature introduces the "key_management" section to the amp account configuration.
-The "key_management" object is peer to the other top level json objects like "storage" and "provider".
+The identity_management feature introduces the "identity_management" section to the amp account configuration.
+The "identity_management" object is peer to the other top level json objects like "storage" and "provider".

-## key management
+## identity management

 The "identity_management" section is a json object that contains two elements, the "region" element and the "policies" element.
 The "region" element is a string and the "policies" element is a json array of policies.